hackerb9/vv/README.md

 * GNU coreutils (for realpath, for deleting images to trashcan)
 * curl, w3m and w3m-img for text based reverse image search
 * Bash version >=5 (read bug workaround)
-* [sixvid](https://github.com/hackerb9/sixvid) & ffmpeg: VT viewer so viewing an mp4 will play an animation
+* [sixvid](https://github.com/hackerb9/sixvid) & ffmpeg: so viewing an mp4 or gif will play an animation
 * poppler-utils (for pdfinfo to count pages in PDF files)

 ## Some nice features